UVADS/ds2001/programming_assignments/python/sqlite_interaction.md

 9) (1 PT) From SQLite, list the tables.
 You should see *mytable* listed.
 Take a screenshot to show the table was created, and include it in your results document.

 10) (1 PT) From SQLite, write and execute a query on *mytable*.
-Include the output in your results document.
+Take a screenshot to include the query and results in your results document.

 ---